Ganon's Castle Walkthrough

 Press the Switch to Make a Longshot Target Appear

-Pressing the floor switch will make a pillar with a Longshot target appear under the Silver Rupee.
-Use the Longshot on the target to move to it and collect the Rupee on top of the pillar.
+Press the floor switch to make a pillar with a Longshot target appear beneath the Silver Rupee.
+Use the Longshot to reach the pillar and collect the Rupee on top.

 Continue After Collecting 5 Silver Rupees